 Make the cake:

-- Add all the dry ingredients to a large mixing bowl and whisk until there are no lumps.
+- Add all the dry ingredients to a large mixing bowl and whisk until the mixture is well combined.
 Add all the wet ingredients and mix until just combined.
 If desired, add more food coloring and gently mix until the batter is your desired color.

 - Evenly divide the cake between your two cake pans.